microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. In the **Network routing** section, ensure that the following has been set:
     - Routing preference: Microsoft network routing

+1. Select the **Next : Data protection** button.

+1. In the **Recovery** section, ensure that the following has been set:
+	- Enable point-in-time restore for containers: Disable
+	- Enable soft delete for blobs: Disable
+	- Enable soft delete for containers: Disable
+- Enable soft delete for files: Disable

 1. Select the **Review and create** button
 1. Assuming the Validation has passed, select the **Create** button.
 1. After your deployment has completed, continue to the steps in the next section.

 ### App Service plan